This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Sunrise at one of the most beautiful walking paths on earth!

-Once in the town, things only get better as there is nothing like walking around a gorgeous half-asleep island settlement that seems to have surrendered to absolute peace.
-This image of Antiparos Town won’t be easy to forget.
+Once in the town, things only get better as there is nothing like a short walk around a gorgeous, half-asleep island settlement that seems to have surrendered to absolute peace.

 This image shows St Nicholas Church in Chora Antiparos at sunrise.
 The sky is a beautiful lilac and there are four girls walking past the church.
 They obviously just came back from a summer night out.

-Sunrise in Chora: the time and place to fall in love with Antiparos.
+Sunrise in Chora, the time and place to fall in love with Antiparos.

 10. Swim in The Waters of The Best Antiparos Beaches

 It goes without saying that one of the top things to do in Antiparos (or any other Greek Island for that matter) is swimming and having fun on the beach.
-Like all the Cyclades, the island is home to many gorgeous beaches you won’t want to miss.
-Apart from the island’s sea caves and the beaches of Despotiko Island we talked about earlier, let’s have a look at some of the best beaches in Antiparos.

-There are quite a few very good beaches within walking distance from Antiparos Town.
-These include Psaraliki 1, Psaraliki 2, Panagia, Sifneiko, Theologos and Camping Beach.
 The latter, as its name suggests, is the beach that is located next to the island’s camping site (more on that later on) and it’s a nudist beach, probably one of the oldest in Greece.

 This is a sign at the Camping Beach.
 It reads Official Nudist Beach since the 70s.
 It is placed on a bush on the sand and we can see the turquoise sea in the background.